POKER TAXES

-Taxes, poker and the law – three things poker players don’t always want to think about together.
-But poker winnings are taxable income and filing your taxes as a poker player is important, but doesn’t have to be a daunting task.
+Unfortunately, yes!
+Poker winnings are taxable income and filing your taxes as a poker player is important.
 In order to properly file your poker tax return, there are a few important things you have to consider, and a few things you can do throughout the year to make the process as smooth as possible.

 In this blog post, we’ll discuss what those considerations are, provide tips on how to accurately track and report your poker winnings, and explain which forms you need to file in order to ensure accurate poker taxation.